slatedocs/slate/source/index.html.md

 You should respond to the POST request with a 200 status code.
 If we do not receive a 200 status code, we will retry one more time.

 If you're just starting out and want the easiest way to set up your own callback URL, we recommend using [ngrok](https://ngrok.com/) to expose a local server to the internet.
 Feel free to [contact us](mailto:alex@scaleapig.com) if you have any trouble.

+### Authentication

+If you'd like to authenticate our callbacks, we set a `scale-callback-auth` HTTP header on each of our callbacks.
+The value will be equal to your `Live Callback Auth Key` shown on your dashboard.
+If this header is not set, or it is set incorrectly, the callback is not from Scale.

 ### POST Data